craftmicro/craftmicro-fonts/README.md

 # Craft Micro pixel/bitmap font library

-WARNING: fonts have not yet been tested.
-This repo is brand new :)

 The fonts in this library are all freeware fonts (freeware, OFL, public domain) that have been sourced from various places and converted to PackedBDF format.

 ## Browse the fonts